Quickstart: Run your first Batch job in the Azure portal

 Follow these steps to create a sample Batch account for test purposes.
 You need a Batch account to create pools and jobs.
 As shown here, you can link an Azure storage account with the Batch account.
 Although not required for this quickstart, the storage account is useful to deploy applications and store input and output data for most real-world workloads.

-Click New > Compute > Batch Service.
+Select Create a resource > Compute > Batch Service.

 Enter values for Account name and Resource group.
 The account name must be unique within the Azure Location selected, use only lowercase characters or numbers, and contain 3-24 characters.